DominicanKnight/ManageHD/README.txt

 Platform: Windows, Linux, OSX

-A python v3.4 program written using the Wing IDE.
+ManageHD is a python v3.4 program written using the Wing IDE.
 Wing IDE is professional level development environment written from the ground up specifically for Python.
 It is available at:

 	http://wingware.com